buxlabs/amd-to-es6/README.md

-    --replace           Replace the input files with results --suffix <string>   Replace suffix of the files --quotes            Single, double or auto quotes in the output --comments          Basic comments, copy them to the top of the output file
+    --replace           Replace the input files with results --suffix <string>   Replace suffix of the files --quotes            Single, double or auto quotes in the output

 ```